AliceO2Group/analysis-framework/hyperloop.md

 * submit the train to the Grid
 * study the resource consumption of the train for each wagon

-In order to run trains on the Grid, the code has to be contained in an AliEn package.
-Therefore, the train uses the regularly deployed O2 tags.
-Hyperloop supports Run3 data and converted Run2 data.

 The views available in the Hyperloop framework are:

-* For a user, there is a personalized webpage _My Analyses_ which displays all the analyses where the user belongs to.
+* For a user, there is a personalized webpage **My Analyses** which displays all the analyses where the user belongs to.
 The user can create, configure and enable wagons in this page.
-* In the _All Analyses_ page, there is a read only view of all analyses available in the system.
+* In the **All Analyses** page, there is a read only view of all analyses available in the system.
-* For a train operator, the _Train Submission_ page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
+* For a train operator, the **Train Submission** page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
-* For a train operator, the _Train Runs_ page displays all trains available in the system, and allows submitting, modifying and killing a train.
+* For a train operator, the **Train Runs** page displays all trains available in the system, and allows submitting, modifying and killing a train.
-* For a user, the _Datasets_ page displays a read view only of all the datasets available in the system.
+* For a user, the **Datasets** page displays a read view only of all the datasets available in the system.
 For a train operator, the _Datasets_ page allow creation, configuration and deletion of datasets.
-* For the DPG experts, the _DPG Runlists_ page allows creation, configuration and deletion of runlists.
+* For the DPG experts, the **DPG Runlists** page allows creation, configuration and deletion of runlists.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?
 * There are different webpages for users and train operators: